MicroTestCarver/SCAM-2023-replication/README.md

 ### Results
 In our research questions, first, we consider feasibility.
 For RQ2 and RQ3, we compared the carved tests with the EvoSuite-generated tests and manually-written tests.

 The results of RQ2 and RQ3 can be found in the ``survey-RQ2-RQ3`` folder. ``SCAM Survey Results`` is the results of the questionnaire.
-Comments pdfs showing the analysis of pariticapnts' comments in the criteria-based questions.
+Comments pdfs showing the analysis of participants' comments in the criteria-based questions.
 Also, the chart of the criteria-based is located in ``SCAM-data-analysis``.

 You can find the results in the following directories:
 ```